 In the first place, even the Federalist John Adams wrote: “Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men.
 Therefore the people alone have an incontestable, unalienable, and indefeasible right to institute government and to reform, alter, or totally change the same, when their protection, safety, prosperity and happiness require.”

-Secondly, the idea that only Christians should rule was and still is in direct violation of Article 6 of the Constitution (which states that there must be no religious test or requirement for office), and in direct violation of the First Amendment, which states there shall be no law concerning the establishment of religion.
+Secondly, as already mentioned, the idea that only Christians should rule was and still is in direct violation of Article 6 of the Constitution (which states that there must be no religious test or requirement for office), and in direct violation of the First Amendment, which states there shall be no law concerning the establishment of religion.
 And that was clarified by Thomas Jefferson, who clearly wrote that the freedom of religion clause in the Constitution was to “build a wall of separation between church and state.”

 Of course, most of the other Founding Fathers agreed with Jefferson about that (and much later during the 1940s the U.S. Supreme Court officially agreed).
 And most of the other Founding Fathers agreed with Jefferson that the Hamiltonian Federalists were "Royalists" akin to those of the British Empire, because they advocated and supported theocratic, aristocratic rule of "Christian Nobility."

 Jeffersonian ideals and principles of democracy, religious freedom and pluralism were the ideals America was actually built upon and around.
 And, that is why later Republican President Abraham Lincoln said: "The principles of Jefferson are the axioms of a free society."